 For many of us, our cars are our most treasured possessions; essential for a convenient and smooth day-to-day existence.
 Without our cars, we would be at a total loss; unable to travel to work, take the children to school, visit our loved ones, and cram as much into 24 hours as we currently do.

 Anyone that has been without a car for a day or longer will know what a hindrance it can be - so it makes sense to look after this essential lifeline and have it serviced regularly.

-A whopping 872,000 vehicles were registered for the first time in the UK between January and March 2015, up nine per cent on the same quarter of 2014.
-As of June 2015, there are a total of 29.6 million licensed cars on the roads in Britain.
+Since the beginning of 2019, 1,269,245 new cars have been registered.
+This figure is slightly down on the 2018 total of 1.3million, but much higher than the previous peak in 2015.
 It's probably fair to assume that a sizeable proportion of these car owners feel a little out of their depth when it comes to the annual service.

 To make sure you get the correct level of care and maintenance for your car at all stages of its life, it's a good idea to understand the basics of a typical car service; if nothing else, it will give you some peace of mind.